hashicorp/packer/website/source/docs/provisioners/puppet-masterless.html.markdown

   directories on your local filesystem.
 These will be uploaded to the remote machine.
 By default, this is empty.

+* `manifest_dir` (string) - The path to a local directory with manifests to be uploaded to the remote machine.

 * `prevent_sudo` (boolean) - By default, the configured commands that are executed to run Puppet are executed with `sudo`.
 If this is true, then the sudo will be omitted.